 Kelle Contine Interior Design Takes Us for a Turn Around This Masterful Austin Home

-The 2017 Rough Hollow Parade of Homes – an annual event in Austin, TX that showcases the newest trends in construction, building design, interior décor, and landscape in one of the most vibrant real estate communities in the country – provided designers Erin Judge and Nicki Perez the perfect opportunity to create a one-of-a-kind luxury spec home.
-Judge and Perez of Kelle Contine Interior Design aligned on a plan for a modern farmhouse with a twist – drawing from a limited color palette, dialing up interest with raw materials, bold tile, textural wallcoverings, sculptural lighting selections, and concrete sinks and bathtubs by Native Trails.
+The annual Rough Hollow Parade of Homes showcases the newest trends in construction, building design, interior décor, and landscape.
+The 2017 event provided designers Erin Judge and Nicki Perez the opportunity to create a unique luxury spec home.
+Judge and Perez of Kelle Contine Interior Design aligned on a plan for a modern farmhouse with a twist.
+They drew from a limited color palette, dialing up interest with raw materials, bold tile, textural wallcoverings, sculptural lighting selections, and concrete sinks and bathtubs by Native Trails.

-“Architecturally, the exterior of the house spoke to that modern farmhouse look and feel, and we wanted to reinforce that in the interior,” says Nicki.
-“And since we knew the home would be going on a tour, we were constantly thinking about what people would want to see: What would be interesting and new?”
+“Architecturally, the exterior of the house spoke to that modern farmhouse look and feel.
+We wanted to reinforce that in the interior,” says Nicki.
+“And since we knew the home would be going on a tour, we were constantly thinking about what people would want to see.
+What would be interesting and new?”

-When Erin and Nicki saw the sleek Avalon bathtub handcrafted from our proprietary NativeStone they knew it was a must for the home.
+When they saw the sleek Avalon bathtub handcrafted from NativeStone they knew it was a must for the home.
 “The Native Trails freestanding concrete bathtub was one of our first selections and a big initial influence,” says Nicki.
 “A lot of the home was designed around its contemporary but also rustic and raw look.
 Everything just fell into place after that.”

 This project, a tightknit collaboration between the builder, architect (Cornerstone Architects) and the designers, ultimately included four Native Trails products.
 So, of course we had to ask for a tour.